Innovative Ideas Series

-How an event participant can keep the relationship with his primary member?
+How can an event participant keep the relationship with his/her primary member?

 Has this happened to you?
 When an individual registers for an event the relationship with his current employer becomes disabled and is replaced by another employer contact with a similar name!

 If so: You should know that this is a typical situation for membership based organizations (ie. trade, alumni, etc.) who hold events.

 Use checksum token to update an event registration by someone else than the registrant